sfkleach/JinXML/Features.md

 * [Single-quoted XML string literals with HTML5 escapes](#single-quoted-xml-string-literals-with-html5-escapes)

 ## Strict superset of JSON
 This is self-explanatory: a JinXML parser can read any normal JSON input.
 In other words nothing in JinXML breaks normal JSON usage.
 And the output of such a parse has the expected representation.
 Note that [objects with duplicate keys](https://dzone.com/articles/duplicate-keys-in-json-objects) are not considered to be 'normal' JSON.
-JinXML supports multiplevalues properly and hence does not behave the same way as abnormal JSON - see below for details.
+JinXML supports multiple values properly and hence does not behave the same way as abnormal JSON - see below for details.

 ## Duplicate keys supported
 JSON expressions such as ```{ "size": 8, "size": 19 }``` meet the [JSON grammar](https://json.org) but are disallowed by most parsers.
 The internet standard [RFC 7159](https://tools.ietf.org/html/rfc7159) uses the infamous ["SHOULD"](https://www.ietf.org/rfc/rfc2119.txt) to say that keys are not actually required to be unique.
 JinXML won't allow this as it stands.